-- 5.12.1.1 provide information reasonably requested by the ISO including the name and location of Resources, and System Resources; - 5.12.1.2 in accordance with the ISO Procedures, perform DMNC or DMGC tests and submit the results to the ISO, or provide to the ISO appropriate historical production data; - 5.12.1.3 abide by the ISO Generator maintenance coordination procedures; - 5.12.1.4 provide the expected return date from any outages (including partial outages) to the ISO; - 5.12.1.5 in accordance with the ISO Procedures,
+- 5.12.1.1 provide information reasonably requested by the ISO including the name and location of Resources, and System Resources; - 5.12.1.2 in accordance with the ISO Procedures, perform DMNC or DMGC tests and submit the results to the ISO, or provide to the ISO appropriate historical production data; - 5.12.1.3 abide by the ISO Generator maintenance coordination procedures;

-- 5.12.1.5.1 provide documentation demonstrating that it will not use the same Unforced Capacity for more than one (1) buyer at the same time, and - 5.12.1.5.2 in the event that the Installed Capacity Supplier supplies more Unforced Capacity than it is qualified to supply in any specific month (i.e., is short on Capacity), documentation that it has procured sufficient Unforced Capacity to cover this shortfall. - that depend upon wind or solar as their fuel or Aggregations that are comprised of Intermittent Power Resources that depend on the same type of fuel, with that fuel being wind or solar, Bid into the Day-Ahead Market, unless the Energy Limited Resource, Generator, Aggregation, Limited Control Run-of-River Hydro Resource or System Resource is unable to do so due to an outage as defined in the ISO Procedures or due to temperature related de-ratings.
+- 5.12.1.4 provide the expected return date from any outages (including partial outages) to the ISO; - 5.12.1.5 in accordance with the ISO Procedures, - 5.12.1.5.1 provide documentation demonstrating that it will not use the same Unforced Capacity for more than one (1) buyer at the same time, and - 5.12.1.5.2 in the event that the Installed Capacity Supplier supplies more Unforced Capacity than it is qualified to supply in any specific month (i.e., is short on Capacity), documentation that it has procured sufficient Unforced Capacity to cover this shortfall. - that depend upon wind or solar as their fuel or Aggregations that are comprised of Intermittent Power Resources that depend on the same type of fuel, with that fuel being wind or solar, Bid into the Day-Ahead Market, unless the Energy Limited Resource, Generator, Aggregation, Limited Control Run-of-River Hydro Resource or System Resource is unable to do so due to an outage as defined in the ISO Procedures or due to temperature related de-ratings.
 Resources may also enter into the MIS an upper operating limit that would define the operating limit under normal system conditions.
-The circumstances under which the ISO will direct a Resource to exceed its upper operating limit are described in the ISO Procedures: - 5.12.1.6.1 Co-located Storage Resources must each submit a CSR injection Scheduling Limit and a CSR withdrawal Scheduling Limit for each hour of the Day-Ahead Market consistent with Section 5.12.7.1 below; - 5.12.1.7 provide Operating Data in accordance with Section 5.12.5 of this Tariff; - 5.12.1.8 provide notice to the ISO of any proposed transfers of deliverability rights to be carried out pursuant to Sections 25.9.4 25.9.6 of Attachment S to the ISO
+The circumstances under which the ISO will direct a Resource to exceed its upper operating limit are described in the ISO Procedures: - 5.12.1.6.1 Co-located Storage Resources must each submit a CSR injection Scheduling Limit and a CSR withdrawal Scheduling Limit for each hour of the Day-Ahead Market consistent with Section 5.12.7.1 below;

-OATT, on the Class Year Start Date if a request to transfer CRIS at a different location, and upon the submission of the request if it is a request to transfer CRIS at the same location.

-- 5.12.1.9 comply with the ISO Procedures; - 5.12.1.10 when the ISO issues a Supplemental Resource Evaluation request (an SRE), NYCA Resources must Bid into the in-day market unless (and only to the extent) the entity has a bid pending in the Real-Time Market when the SRE request is made or is unable to bid in response to the SRE request due to an outage as defined in the ISO Procedures, or due to other operational issues, or due to temperature related deratings.
+- 5.12.1.7 provide Operating Data in accordance with Section 5.12.5 of this Tariff; - 5.12.1.8 provide to the ISO regarding any proposed transfers of deliverability rights to be carried out pursuant to Sections 40.18.3 40.18.5 of Attachment HH to the ISO OATT: (i) if a request to transfer CRIS at a different location, notice of submission of an Interconnection Request or CRIS-Only Request to transfer CRIS, and (ii) if it is a request to transfer CRIS at the same location, notice of submission of the request. - 5.12.1.9 comply with the ISO Procedures; - 5.12.1.10 when the ISO issues a Supplemental Resource Evaluation request (an SRE), NYCA Resources must Bid into the in-day market unless (and only to the extent) the entity has a bid pending in the Real-Time Market when the SRE request is made or is unable to bid in response to the SRE request due to an outage as defined in the ISO Procedures, or due to other operational issues, or due to temperature related deratings.